FluffyRudy/autotyper/README.md

 # AutoTyper

 AutoTyper is a simple autotyping program made using Python.
 It simulates keyboard typing, which can be useful in various scenarios.
-The program is currently under development and works for Linux with X-server.
+The program is currently under development and works for Linux with X-server(Doesnt work on wayland).
 It hasn't been tested on Mac yet.

 ## Features
  - Simple code so it is easily customizable